-- A. A variety of resources are available for students, faculty, and staff at the OSU SLHC: - a.
-Suite 147 contains hearing equipment and materials, including audiometers and immittance screener. - b.
-Rooms 128 and 129 contain treatment equipment and materials. - c.
-Room 143 contains assessment materials, including standardized tests and test booklets. - d.
-Room 129 contains a clinical reference library. - B. Clients and their siblings are not permitted in the materials room (i.e., Room 129), either accompanied or unaccompanied.
+A variety of resources are available for students, faculty, and staff at the OSU SLHC:

+- Suite 147 contains hearing equipment and materials, including audiometers and immittance screener. - Rooms 128 and 129 contain treatment equipment and materials. - Room 143 contains assessment materials, including standardized tests and test booklets. - Room 129 contains a clinical reference library.

+Clients and their siblings are not permitted in the materials room (i.e., Room 129), either accompanied or unaccompanied.
 The only exception is if the clinician is in the middle of a session, has responsibility for a pediatric client, and has forgotten a material.
 The clinician and client may then enter 129 to obtain what is needed.
-Graduate clinicians are expected to obtain needed materials prior to the start of their session. - a.
-Clients' siblings may not use therapy materials.
-Parents are responsible for bringing toys/activities from home to occupy siblings during a client's therapy session. - b.
-It should be noted that during the COVID-19 global pandemic, protocols for the number of people in the materials room and other clinic areas may change. - C. All materials are to be signed out before they are removed from the premises.
-The sign out sheet is located on the file cabinet. - a.
-Overnight loan is from 4:30pm to 8:00am the following day.
+Graduate clinicians are expected to obtain needed materials prior to the start of their session.

+- Clients' siblings may not use therapy materials.
+Parents are responsible for bringing toys/activities from home to occupy siblings during a client's therapy session. - It should be noted that during the COVID-19 global pandemic, protocols for the number of people in the materials room and other clinic areas may change.

+All materials are to be signed out before they are removed from the premises.
+The sign out sheet is located on the file cabinet.

+- Overnight loan is from 4:30pm to 8:00am the following day.
 It is essential that all materials are returned prior to 8:00am so they are available for diagnostic and/or therapy sessions.
-If materials are not returned promptly, graduate clinicians may lose overnight loan privileges. - b.
-Permission to check out equipment (e.g., audiometers) must be obtained from the Clinic Director. - D. Treatment materials, tests, test protocols, and other equipment are not permitted to be taken to outside sites. - E. Prior to using an audiometer for a hearing screening, graduate clinicians must remember to check the following: - a.
-Thresholds for all pure tones through earphones
+If materials are not returned promptly, graduate clinicians may lose overnight loan privileges. - Permission to check out equipment (e.g., audiometers) must be obtained from the Clinic Director.

+Treatment materials, tests, test protocols, and other equipment are not permitted to be taken to outside sites.

+Prior to using an audiometer for a hearing screening, graduate clinicians must remember to check the following:

+- Thresholds for all pure tones through earphones

-- b.
-Attenuator linearity
+- Attenuator linearity

-- c.
-Electronic crosstalk
+- Electronic crosstalk

-- d.
-Bone vibrator output
+- Bone vibrator output

-- e.
-The integrity of cords
+- The integrity of cords

-- f.
-Speaker function
+- Speaker function

-- F. Any missing or damaged materials and malfunctioning equipment should be reported immediately to the Clinic Director.
+Any missing or damaged materials and malfunctioning equipment should be reported immediately to the Clinic Director.